RADIO BROADCASTING & JOURNALISM I Course No. 8640

 State Course Title: Radio Communications

 Radio Broadcasting & Journalism students receive their training in communications, broadcasting, and journalism.
 This two-year program includes both lecture-based and hands-on classes in radio and broadcast equipment, mass media and radio speech techniques.
-Students can often gain practical experiences working with local media outlets or at WHCE Mix 91, Henrico Counties own 3,000 watt FM radio station.
+Students can often gain practical experiences working with local media outlets or at WHCE Mix 91, Henrico Counties own 3,000 watts FM radio station.
 Topics included in communications and broadcasting courses will include:

 - Board operation